sudnya/video-classifier/minerva-technical-documentation.md

 ### The supervised learning module

  This module uses the neural network from the earlier unsupervised learning stage as the starting point (instead of a randomly initialized neural network).
 At the start, this neural network is capable to selecting features.
-We feed in labeled data to this network to
+We feed in labeled data to this network to generate a classifier neural network.
+This is the training step which uses labeled data with gesture names for images.
+At the end of this step i.e. once the neural network output is within threshold of the expected output, it is written out as a classifier neural network ready to be used for testing with images.

 ### The classification module